ibm-cloud-docs/codeengine/configmap-secret-referencing.md

 References to a key in a secret or configmap always overrides a full reference to a secret or configmap when the key that is used resides in a fully referenced  secret or configmap, without regard for order.
 {: shortdesc}

-In this scenario, let's use the previously created `mydatabasesec` and `mydatabasesec-writer` secrets and reference keys within the secrets from a job definition.
+In this scenario, let's use the previously created `mydatabasesec` and `mydatabasesec-writer` secrets and reference keys within the secrets from a job.

-1. Set an environment variable on a `writerpic` job definition to reference specific keys in the `mydatabasesec` and `mydatabasesec-writer` secrets.
+1. Set an environment variable on a `writerpic` job to reference specific keys in the `mydatabasesec` and `mydatabasesec-writer` secrets.
 The `mydatabasesec` secret contains the `username=reader`, `password=abcd`, and `certificate=cert.pem` keys.
 The `mydatabasesec-writer` secret contains the `username=writer` and `password=wxyz` keys.

     ```
-    ibmcloud ce jobdef create -n writerpick -i busybox -c env --env-from-secret mydatabasesec-writer:username --env-from-secret mydatabasesec-writer:password --env-from-secret mydatabasesec
+    ibmcloud ce job create -n writerpick -i busybox -c env --env-from-secret mydatabasesec-writer:username --env-from-secret mydatabasesec-writer:password --env-from-secret mydatabasesec
     ```
     {: pre}

-2. (Optional) View the details of the `writerpick` job definition.
+2. (Optional) View the details of the `writerpick` job.
 The output displays the full reference to the `mydatabasesec` secret and the key reference to the `password` and `username` keys of the `mydatabasesec-writer` secret.

     ```
-    ibmcloud ce jobdef get -n writerpick
+    ibmcloud ce job get -n writerpick
     ```
     {: pre}

     **Example output**

     ```
-    Command 'jobdef get' performed successfully.
+    Getting job 'writerpick'...
     ...

     Containers: